nickchase/k0s/docs/examples/ambassador-ingress.md

     **Note**: It may be necessary to replace the 172.17.0.2 IP with your local IP address.

-    This action adds both Ambassador and MetalLB (required for LoadBalancers) with the corresponding repositories and (minimal) configurations.
+    This action adds both Ambassador and MetalLB (required for `LoadBalancer`s) with the corresponding repositories and (minimal) configurations.
 Be aware that the provided example illustrates the use of your local network and that you will want to provide a range of IPs for MetalLB that are addressable on your LAN to access these services from anywhere on your network.

 2. Stop/remove your k0s container: